Edgcote: Edgcote House

-Edgcote House (or Hall) is an 18th-century country house of two storeys plus a basement and a nine bay frontage.
+Edgcote House (or Hall) is an 18th-century, 25900 sqft country house of two storeys plus a basement and a nine bay frontage.
 The manor house is built of local ironstone with dressings of fine grey stone.
 Features include a carved mahogany staircase, and a drawing room decorated in a Chinese style.
 It is a Grade I listed building.

 In 1543 the Edgcote estate, which had previously belonged to Anne of Cleves, was bought from the Crown by William Chauncy, MP for Northamptonshire and High Sheriff of Northamptonshire for 1579.

 The Eve of the Battle of Edgehill by Charles Landseer, 1845.
 Charles I (in blue sash) holding a council of war at Edgecote on the day before the Battle of Edgehill.
 Rupert, seated, commanded the King's cavalry.

 In the October 1642 Charles I abandoned Shrewsbury as his temporary headquarters after the battle of Wem, and made for Oxford/London.

-ON the journey, Edgcote House was used as headquarters by the army of before the Battle of Edgehill on 23 October, the first major battle of the English Civil War.
+On the journey, Edgcote House was used as headquarters by the army of before the Battle of Edgehill on 23 October, the first major battle of the English Civil War.

 The poet Mary Leapor worked at Edgcote House at a point in her life, and the poem "Crumble-Hall" was inspired by her time working there.

 By 1742 the house had descended to Richard Chauncy, a London merchant, who commissioned the architect William Jones to build the present house in 1747–52 to replace a previous building.
 He employed the carpenter Abraham Swan, and the plasterer John Whitehead.
 Initially the stables were surveyed by William Smith of Warwick (1705–1747), and rebuilt 1745–7.
 The London blacksmith Thomas Stephens (d.
 1771) made a cast-iron balustrade, and the house was furnished in the later 1750s by Vile & Cobb (William Vile and John Cobb).

 His son William Henry Chauncy caused the village of Edgcote to be resited to improve his view sometime before 1788.
 The estate then passed to his unmarried sister Anna Maria Chauncy and from her to Thomas Carter, Richard Chauncy’s great-nephew, and from him to a distant cousin, Julia Frances Aubrey, who was married to William Cartwright.
 They moved in during 1847 and the Cartwrights remained in possession until 1926, when they were obliged to sell it to the Courage family.
 In 2005 it bought by businessman David Allen.

 The 1700 acre park was laid out in the 18th century and features a lake fed by the River Cherwell and the remains of a Roman villa.
 The house is heated by heat energy extracted from the lake.

-BBC Television used the house in its 1995 television adaptation of Jane Austen's Pride and Prejudice to depict Rosings Park.
+BBC Television used the house in its 1995 television adaptation of Jane Austen's Pride and Prejudice to depict Netherfield House.
 The estate may be adversely affected by the proposed HS2 high speed railway line.